 We use recycled plastic from the UK to mould the floor tiles locally in East Sussex, with no cement based products required and the low energy required for heating, this is a really eco-friendly option.
 Our underfloor heating kit is less expensive than a cheap sticky heating mat to purchase and install, as we have eliminated installation costs and we include Cableflor which replaces concrete to give a smooth surface for your floor covering.
 This means for a room which is 10 square metres big, you will save about £300.* But how much does it cost to run?

-Working out the actual running costs for electric underfloor heating is quite difficult to calculate, which is why manufacturers are deliberately vague about it – there are too many variables such as insulation, usage, outdoor temperature and the cost of electricity.
+Working out the actual running costs for electric underfloor heating is really difficult to calculate, which is why manufacturers are deliberately vague about it – there are too many variables such as insulation, usage, outdoor temperature and the cost of electricity.

-The second location is a small office build inside a completely uninsulated barn, located at the top of a hill in the countryside exposed to all the elements.
-This also has insulated floor walls and ceiling and the total space is 13.5 square metres.
-Any type of heating is only as good as the insulated, whether it’s a log fire or UFH.
-Without it you’ll be burning £20 notes all day long and still won’t be warm.
+The second location is a small office that was built inside a completely uninsulated barn, located at the top of a hill in the countryside exposed to all the elements.
+This also has insulated floor, walls and ceiling and the total space is 13.5 square metres, with a ceiling height of 2.3m.

 Shop our underfloor heating kit here, now with completely DIY installation.